Combining Predictions of Auto Insurance Claims: Introduction

-Given many useful statistical tools/models, empirical evidence has showed that model combining in general is a robust and effective way to improve predictive performance.
-Many works in the model combination literature have been done and succeeded to improve the prediction accuracy given different models, which can be different types of models or models of the same type but with different tuning parameters.
-For instance, \citet{wolpert1992stacked} proposed Stacked Generalization to take prediction results from first layer base learners as meta-features to produce model-based combining forecasts in the second layer.
-A gradient boosting machine \citep{friedman2001greedy}, known as greedy function approximation, suggests that a weighted average of many weak learners can produce an accurate prediction. \citet{yang2001adaptive} proposed adaptive regression by mixing, a weighted average method for regression that can work well with unknown error distribution. \citet{hansen2012jackknife} proposed Jackknife model averaging, a linearly weighting average of linear estimators searching the optimal weight of each base regression models.
-We refer readers to \citet{JMLR:v15:wang14b} for a detailed literature review on model combining theory and methodology.
+Given the availability of many useful statistical models, empirical evidence has shown that combining models, in general, is a robust and effective way to improve predictive performance.
+Many works have improved the prediction accuracy by combining different models, which can be different types of models or same-type models with different tuning parameters.
+For instance, \citet{wolpert1992stacked} proposed the use of Stacked Generalization to take prediction results from the first-layer base learners as meta-features to produce model-based combined forecasts in the second layer.
+A gradient-boosting machine \citep{friedman2001greedy}, known as greedy function approximation, suggests that using a weighted average of many weak learners can produce an accurate prediction. \citet{yang2001adaptive} proposed performing adaptive regression by mixing (ARM), a weighted average method that works well for both parametric and nonparametric regression with an unknown error variance. \citet{hansen2012jackknife} proposed Jackknife model averaging, which involves a linearly weighted average of linear estimators searching for the optimal weight of each base regression model . \citet{doi:10.1080/01621459.2015.1115762} proposed the use of a weight choice criterion for optimal estimation in generalized linear models.
+We refer readers to \citet{JMLR:v15:wang14b} for a detailed literature review on the theory and methodology of model combination.

-In the specific context of insurance data, however, little has been done on combining predictions, except \citet{ohlsson2008combining,doi:10.1002/sta4.180}, which focused on applying model averaging methods to cluster the categories of predictors that have too many levels, such as the car brand.
-To our best knowledge, no previous work has been done on combining different modeling procedures to improve the prediction accuracy on highly-skewed insurance data.
-Given the obvious importance of accurate prediction of insurance claim cost, researches that fill in the gap are valuable.
+However, in the specific context of insurance data, little research has been carried out on combining predictions, except for \citet{ohlsson2008combining,doi:10.1002/sta4.180}.
+In particular, \citet{doi:10.1002/sta4.180} proposed a method to merge some levels of a categorical predictor in the model, which is a pre-step of applying model averaging. \citet{ohlsson2008combining} proposed to combine the generalized linear model and the credibility model, with special focus on the car model classification problem for auto insurance.
+These two works are not directly related to combining predictions generated from different models for highly zero-inflated insurance data.
+To the best of our knowledge, no previous work has been done.
+Given the apparent importance of accurately predicting insurance claim costs, we propose a model combination method to capture such data characteristics.

-Our paper focuses on combining multiple predictions to improve the prediction accuracy over individual model/predictions.
-We investigate how different model averaging methods perform under different measures of prediction accuracy for ``low frequency and high severity'' data.